 We promote healthy eating within Early Years, ensuring that the children are provided with healthy snacks (including fresh fruit and breadsticks).
 Children bring in their own water bottles.
-Milk is also provided for the morning snack.
 Children have a healthy, balanced and nutritious menu of School lunches which allow them to make choices about what they eat.
-The catering team are always very willing to offer alternatives to children with allergies and the Catering Manager or the school nurse will meet with parents to discuss any dietary concerns.
+The catering team are always very willing to offer alternatives to children with allergies and the Catering Manager can meet with parents to discuss any dietary concerns.